Bounded common fundamental domains for two lattices: Bounded common fundamental domains when the sum is dense

 spanned by $n$ linearly independent vectors in $p_2(\Gamma)$, then the model set $\Lambda(\Gamma, W)$ is at bounded distance to a lattice in $\mathbb{R}^m$. \end{theorem} We say that two sets $S$ and $S'$ in $\mathbb{R}^m$ are \emph{equidecomposable} if $S$ can be partitioned into finitely many subsets which can be rearranged by translations to form a partition of $S'$.
 Given a subgroup $G \subset \mathbb{R}^m$ we will use the term \emph{$G$-equidecomposable} to mean that we allow only translations in $G$ for this rearrangement.

 Theorem \ref{thm:do} above can be extended to hold for any reasonably well-behaved fundamental domain of a sublattice in $p_2(\Gamma)$ by the following result of Frettl\"{o}h and Garber. \begin{theorem}{\cite[Theorem 6.1]{FG2018}} Let $\Lambda$ and $\Lambda'$ be two model sets constructed from the same lattice $\Gamma$ but with different windows $W$ and $W'$, respectively.
 If the windows $W$ and $W'$ are $p_2(\Gamma)$-equidecomposable, then $\Lambda$ and $\Lambda'$ are bounded distance equivalent. \end{theorem} It turns out that for regular model sets, a converse of Theorem \ref{thm:fg} can be established if we relax the equidecomposability condition to ignore sets of measure zero. \begin{definition} Let $G$ be a group of translations in $\mathbb{R}^n$.
-We say that two measurable sets $S$ and $S'$ in $\mathbb{R}^n$ of equal Lebesgue measure are \emph{$G$-equidecomposable up to measure zero} if there exists a partition of $S$ into finitely many measurable subsets $S_1, \ldots , S_N$, and a set of vectors $g_1, \ldots , g_N \in G$, such that $S'$ and $\bigcup_{j=1}^N (S_j+g_j)$ differ at most on a set of measure zero. \end{definition} \begin{theorem}{\cite[Theorem 1.1]{G2024}} Let $\Gamma \subset \mathbb{R}^m \times \mathbb{R}^n$ be a lattice and let $W$ and $W'$ be bounded, measurable sets in $\mathbb{R}^n$ {where both $\partial W$ and $\partial W'$ have measure zero and $|W|=|W'|$}.
-If the model sets $\Lambda_W = \Lambda(\Gamma, W)$ and $\Lambda_{W'}=\Lambda(\Gamma, W')$ are bounded distance equivalent, then the windows $W$ and $W'$ are $p_2(\Gamma)$-equidecomposable up to measure zero. \end{theorem} \begin{remark} {Note that in the proof of Theorem \ref{thm:equidecomp} in \cite{G2024}, the partition of $W$ is constructed by shifting $W$ by certain elements $p_2(\gamma)$ of $p_2(\Gamma)$, and successively removing the intersection of (what remains of) $W+p_2(\gamma)$ and $W'$.
-Accordingly, if $W$ and $W'$ are both polytopes in $\RR^m$, then the subsets in the partition of $W$ may be chosen to be polytopes as well.} \end{remark}
+We say that two measurable sets $S$ and $S'$ in $\mathbb{R}^n$ of equal Lebesgue measure are \emph{$G$-equidecomposable up to measure zero} if there exists a partition of $S$ into finitely many measurable subsets $S_1, \ldots , S_N$, and a set of vectors $g_1, \ldots , g_N \in G$, such that $S'$ and $\bigcup_{j=1}^N (S_j+g_j)$ differ at most on a set of measure zero. \end{definition} \begin{theorem}{\cite[Theorem 4.1]{EGKL2025}} Let $\Gamma \subset \mathbb{R}^m \times \mathbb{R}^n$ be a lattice and let $W$ and $W'$ be bounded, measurable sets in $\mathbb{R}^n$ {where both $\partial W$ and $\partial W'$ have measure zero and $|W|=|W'|$}.
+If the model sets $\Lambda_W = \Lambda(\Gamma, W)$ and $\Lambda_{W'}=\Lambda(\Gamma, W')$ are bounded distance equivalent, then the windows $W$ and $W'$ are $p_2(\Gamma)$-equidecomposable up to measure zero. \end{theorem}

 We are now equipped to prove Theorem \ref{th:dense}. \begin{proof}[Proof of Theorem \ref{th:dense}] By abuse of notation let $L=L\mathbb{Z}^d$ and $M=M\mathbb{Z}^d$, where $L$ and $M$ are $d\times d$ non-singular matrices.
 Let $\Omega_L$ be the half-open parallelotope spanned by the columns of $L$ and $\Omega_M$ be the half-open parallelotope spanned by the columns of $M$.
 Then $\Omega_L$ and $\Omega_M$ are fundamental domains of the lattices $L$ and $M$, respectively.
 Since $L$ and $M$ are assumed to have equal volumes, we have $|\Omega_M| = |\Omega_L|$.